Richard Sherman (American football): Post-NFL career

 On June 14, 2022, it was announced that Sherman would become a pregame and postgame analyst for Amazon.

+In addition to being a pregame and postgame analyst for Amazon, Sherman also co-hosts The Richard Sherman Podcast, alongside his former player agent and good friend, Mitchell Eisenstein.
+The podcast, which is currently under The Volume brand debuted on August 31, 2022.
+The podcast was originally under the Pro Football Focus label when it debuted, when it switched to The Volume brand on July 20, 2022.

 Sherman appeared alongside former teammate Marshawn Lynch on the FOX show Stars on Mars, which aired on June 5, 2023.

 In August 2023, it was reported that Sherman would be replacing Shannon Sharpe as Skip Bayless's co-host of the sports debate show Undisputed.
 Sherman made his debut on Undisputed on August 28, 2023.
+Sherman appeared only for one season due to Bayless' departure from Fox Sports on August 2, 2024.

+On October 3, 2023, Sherman alongside former LOB teammate Kam Chancellor and business partner Leilani Wong opened a sports bar in Bellevue, Washington.
+The trio have been co-owners of the bar ever since.

 Personal life

-On February 5, 2015, four days after Super Bowl XLIX, Sherman's girlfriend gave birth to their first son.
+On February 5, 2015, four days after Super Bowl XLIX, Sherman's girlfriend gave birth to their first child, a son.
 Ashley Moss and Sherman were engaged in June 2015.
-The couple welcomed their second child, a daughter, on April 16, 2016.
+They welcomed their second child, a daughter, on April 16, 2016.
 Sherman and Moss were married on March 28, 2018.

 Sherman's outspoken personality, tendency for making big plays, and his frequent trash-talk made him one of the NFL's best-known players of his era.
-In January 2014, he garnered national attention with a post-game interview made immediately after his tipped pass ensured the Seahawks a victory over the San Francisco 49ers in the 2013 NFC Championship game, in which he labeled himself the "best corner in the game" and called San Francisco wide receiver Michael Crabtree, to whom the decisive pass had been thrown, a "sorry" receiver.
+In January 2014, Sherman garnered national attention with a post-game interview made immediately after his tipped pass ensured the Seahawks a victory over the San Francisco 49ers in the 2013 NFC Championship game, in which he labeled himself the "best corner in the game" and called San Francisco wide receiver Michael Crabtree, to whom the decisive pass had been thrown, a "sorry" receiver.
 Sherman was featured on the cover of Madden NFL 15.
-Sherman also actively writes for The Players' Tribune.
+He also actively writes for The Players' Tribune.

 Sherman has his own charity called Blanket Coverage – The Richard Sherman Family Foundation.
 In 2013, Sherman started his charity to help children in low-income communities by providing them with school supplies and clothing.
-His foundation was formed to help children across the country achieve academic success.
+Sherman's foundation was formed to help children across the country achieve academic success.

 Sherman is interested in cryptocurrency and tech stocks and is also an ambassador for the trivia app FleetWit.
-Sherman is a co-owner of the Glacier Boyz for the Fan Controlled Football league.
+He is a co-owner of the Glacier Boyz for the Fan Controlled Football league.
 Their first game was on February 13, 2021.

 Sherman owns homes in Yorba Linda, California and Maple Valley, Washington.